-Fiscal 2025 toll revenues reflect the full year impact of the toll increase implemented in January 2024 with an adjustment yielding an average toll rate increase of 5%.
-In January of 2025, the Commission will implement various changes to its toll rates and its tolling schedule.
-In keeping with its long established and published schedule of annual toll increases mandated by the requirements of Act 44 of 2007, it is anticipated that the Commission will approve in the summer of 2024 a general 5% toll increase for the entire System to be implemented in January 2025.
-Toll revenues are projected to increase by 4.2% to \$1.67 billion in Fiscal 2025.
-Other PTC revenues, primarily consisting of ETC related fees, lease and rental fees and concession fees, as well as interest income, result in total projected revenues of approximately \$1.74 billion for Fiscal 2025.
+Fiscal 2026 toll revenues reflect the full year impact of the toll increase implemented in January 2025 with an adjustment yielding an average toll rate increase of 5% as well as a partial year impact from an anticipated 4% toll increase in January of 2026.
+The Commission anticipates approval of the toll increase in July 2025.
+Net toll revenues are projected to increase by 4.5% to \$1.78 billion in Fiscal 2026.
+Other PTC revenues, primarily consisting of ETC related fees, lease and rental fees and concession fees, as well as interest income, result in total projected revenues of approximately \$1.87 billion for Fiscal 2026.

-Beginning in January 2025, the long-planned gradual conversion of the System from a "trip-based" tolling schedule to a "segment-based" tolling schedule will begin.
-Under a trip-based tolling schedule a vehicle's entry point to the Turnpike and its exit point from the Turnpike are recorded electronically and a toll is assessed for the full trip.
-Under a segment-based tolling schedule, rather than having its toll calculated based upon entry and exit points, vehicles are assessed tolls as they pass each tolling point along the Turnpike.
-Portions of the System from the Reading Interchange east to the Delaware River and the entire length of the Northeast Corridor will be converted to a segment-based tolling schedule referred to as "Open Road Tolling" (ORT).
-Those portions of the System that are not converting to ORT in 2025 will continue to use the traditional trip-based tolling structure until 2027 when the balance of the System is expected to be converted to ORT.

-The Turnpike is the only remaining toll road in the United States that still establishes tolls based on vehicle weight.
-Such systems are expensive to construct, operate and maintain and are dependent upon scales at toll plazas.
-In January 2025, the entire Turnpike System is converting its vehicle classification system from a weight-based system to an upgraded one based on a combination of axles and height in which the toll is based upon a vehicle's height plus the number of axles.
+The long-planned gradual conversion of the System from a "trip-based" tolling schedule to a "segment-based" tolling schedule began in January 2025 for portions of the System from the Reading Interchange east to the Delaware River and the entire length of the Northeast Corridor.
+Those portions of the System that did not convert in January 2025 will continue to use the traditional trip-based tolling structure until 2027 when the balance of the System is expected to be converted to ORT.
+In addition, in January 2025, the entire Turnpike System converted its vehicle classification system from a weight-based system to an upgraded one based on a combination of axles and height in which the toll is based upon a vehicle's height plus the number of axles.
 The axle/height vehicle classification is expected to be the most accurate, predictable, and efficient system for the Turnpike's customers.
-It is expected to be less expensive for the Commission to maintain and will be consistent with the vehicle classification systems currently being operating in surrounding states.
+Over the long-term, it is expected to be less expensive for the Commission to maintain and will be consistent with the vehicle classification systems currently being operating in surrounding states.

-PTC will continue to review and refine its Turnpike tolling strategies and revenue projections based on its traffic consultants' assessment of recent economic conditions, the continued recovery from the impacts of the COVID-19 pandemic and their expected long-term impact on traffic demand.
+PTC will continue to review and refine its Turnpike tolling strategies and revenue projections based on its traffic consultants' assessment of recent economic conditions and their expected long-term impact on traffic demand.
 The traffic and revenue analyses will help the Commission further optimize its toll rate setting strategy to balance the need to generate the required revenues to meet Turnpike needs and Act 44/Act 89 Payments, with the implementation of an equitable toll rate.
 Refined estimates of traffic demand will also help guide the Commission's capital planning efforts to determine the timing and scope of capacity expansion needs to meet future traffic demand.